AdaGold/slack-cli/design_activity.md

     - What verbs are associated with `Channel`?
     - What's **similar**?
     - What's **different**?
-3. The `User` and `Channel` classes have similar enough verbs and responsibilities, that we could design them to have inheritance relationships.
+3. The `User` and `Channel` classes have similar enough verbs and responsibilities, that we could design them to have inheritance relationships... somehow.
     - What ideas can you come up with?
+What ideas do not involve User or Channel inheriting from each other?
     - What would the common behaviors/methods be named?

 Create a rough UML diagram for your design's first draft.